 Renovations are common in today’s world.
 It is not necessary that only your house has to be renovated.
-Almost everywhere is renovated now-a-days.
-You can find many renovation projects happening in your neighbourhood, school, colleges or even your office.
+Almost everywhere is renovated nowadays.
+You can find many renovation projects happening in your neighborhood, school, college, or even your office.
 If you are renovating your home, then there are certain things that you must follow for a successful renovation.

 As everyone knows, there are two kinds of home repair contractors.
 Licensed and unlicensed.

 The unlicensed are really bad.
 And they are out there doing their best to rip off innocent homeowners.
 And they are so very good at it.
 Unlicensed contractors are only allowed to do certain types of repairs.
 And you shouldn’t take any chances.

 - Won’t get ripped off.